awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

 ![AWS Photo Analyzer](images/Lake1.png)

-After the application analyzes all images in the Amazon S3 bucket, it uses the Amazon Simple Email Service (Amazon SES) to send a report that is dynamically created to a given email recipient.
+After the application analyzes all images in the Amazon S3 bucket, it uses the Amazon Simple Email Service (Amazon SES) to send a dynamically created report to a given email recipient.
 The report is a Microsoft Excel document that contains label data for each image.

 ![AWS Photo Analyzer](images/excelreport.png)